turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 Rails will automatically call `.to_json` or `.to_xml` on the passed object for you.

 ### `:layout`
+[TODO: I've noticed this in a couple of the tutorials I've done, but I we need a better way to format headers that are also marked with the code ticks.
+The formatting makes it look no bigger than normal inline code and you lose the fact that it's a header.
+If you come up with a better combo of header/code or a new class, let me know and I can comb through all the files and change them]

 When using `render` you can override the default layout with the `:layout` option: